Cfeusier/shortenz/README.md

-#shortly-express
+# Shortenz

-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I completed during a two-day sprint while studying at [Hack Reactor](http://hackreactor.com). **Shortenz** was built using Node, Express, SQLite, Backbone, Handlebars, EJS, Passport, Bcrypt, OAuth2, Github API, Bookshelf, Knex, jQuery, and Underscore.
+The objective of this project was to architect and construct a secure authentication system on top of Node and Express.
+The link-shortening and user-experience aspects of the project were secondary to the authentication system.